ctotof38/poulatof/README.md

 ### 3.5.
 RTC module

-Because the Raspberry Pi clock is bad, and we want a system which work without network connection, we had the RTC module DS3231.
+Because the Raspberry Pi clock is bad, and we want a system which works without network connection, we add the RTC module DS3231.
 You can select a model with simple battery or rechargeable battery 2032

 Once installed, activate I2C port